 Is it hard to balance school with dance effectively?

 Academics are a priority and treated as such.
 We have an academic mentor to assist, in addition to quiet study areas.

 Do you offer education to the dancers on nutrition, psychology, etc.?

-NSB offers many seminars during the year on these topics.
+NSB offers in partnership with Children's Hospital of Boston, a social emotional curriculum during the academic year.
+Other seminars on these topics with professionals in the field are offered during intensive programs.
 We also have organized a “Parent Connection” Series for parents to learn more about and help their child navigate the dance world.